Skip To Main Content

 Students examine questions about the intersection of philosophy, psychology, and pop culture and enrich their knowledge and appreciation of all three: What if Socrates ruled Hogwarts?
 Can anyone resist the Sauron’s Ring of Power?
 Does free will or determinism dominate The Walking Dead?
 Students explore these and other questions and share their ideas, books, and resources (full year - 1 credit) 11 & 12.

-HSL824 INTRO TO LAW
+HSL824 INTRODUCTION TO LAW

 HSO804 SOCIOLOGY